devonconnelly/OOP244-Works/readme.md

 ### Date Construction
 - By default date is created and set to the current system date and will be set not to be date-only (it will include the hour and the minute)
 - A date can get created by receiving the date; (year, month and day values only).
 In this case, the Date object will be set to date-only mode.
 After the attributes are set, they are [validated](#date-validation-process).
-- A date can get created using date and time; (hour, month, day, hour and minute).
+- A date can get created using date and time; (year, month, day, hour and minute).
 In this case, the Date object will not be set to date-only mode.
 After the attributes are set, they are [validated](#date-validation-process).

 ### Comparison Operator Overloads
 Overload all the comparison operator overloads to compare two date objects and return a boolean.